Plethystic Murnaghan-Nakayama rule via vertex operators: Introduction

-One of the aims of this paper is to derive a determinant-type plethystic Murna\-ghan-Nakayama rule and give a general formula of $a^{\nu}_{n,m}$.
-The combinatorial rule will then follow easily from the determinantal version.
-Our approach uses the method of vertex operator realization of symmetric functions \cite{J1, J2}, which has recently been used to compute the $q$-Murnaghan-Nakayama rule \cite{JL}.
-We will give a new characterization of a horizontal n-border strip of weight $k$.
-Using vertex operators, we express the coefficient of $s_{\lambda}$ in $(p_n\circ h_k)s_{\mu}$ by determinants and obtain an algebraic formula generalizing the recent determinant-type Murnaghan-Nakayama rule.
+Recently there is a renewed interest on the Murnaghan--Nakayama rule for various algebras such as the Hecke algebra and the Hecke-Clifford algebra (cf. \cite{JL1,JL2}).
+The aim of this paper is to derive a determinant-type plethystic Murnaghan--Nakayama rule.
+Our approach utilizes vertex operator realization of symmetric functions \cite{J1, J2}.
+We express the coefficient of $s_{\lambda}$ in $(p_n\circ h_k)s_{\mu}$ by determinants, and we obtain an algebraic formulation of Murnaghan--Nakayama rule, which states

-An application of our plethystic rule is a general formula for the coefficient $a^{\lambda}_{n, m}$ of $s_{\lambda}$ in $h_n\circ h_m$, and we approach it by giving an iterative formula for the coefficient of $s_{\lambda}$ in $p_{\mu}\circ h_m$.
-We also provide a simpler method to compute the generalized Warring formula.

-The layout of the paper is as follows.
-In Section 2, we review some basic concepts and give a new characterization of horizontal $n$-border strips (Cor. \ref{t:characterization}).
-In Section 3, a determinant-type plethystic Murnaghan-Nakayama rule (see \eqref{e:V*2}) is derived using vertex operators and this easily implies the combinatorial version (Remark \ref{t:pMN}).
-As an application, Section 4 provides a simple generalized Waring formula, at the same time, gives a general formula for the coefficient of $s_{\lambda}$ in $p_{\mu}\circ h_m$ (Theorem \ref{t:b}) and a general formula for that of $s_{\lambda}$ in $h_{n}\circ h_m$ (Cor. \ref{t:a}).